Quentin Tarantino Vowed to Never Give His Mom “a Penny” Due to Childhood Insult: “No House for You!”

 “She was bitching at me about that,” Tarantino said, “and then, in the middle of her little tirade, she said, ‘Oh and by the way, this little writing career?’ — with the finger quotes — ‘this little writing career that you’re doing?
 That shit is fucking over!’
 She just meant don’t do it in class when you’re supposed to be doing something else.”

-“When she said that to me in that sarcastic way, I was in my head and I go: ‘Okay, lady.
-When I become a successful writer, you will never see penny one from my success.
+“When she said that to me in that sarcastic way, I was in my head and I go: ‘OK, lady.
+When I become a successful writer, you will never see one penny from my success.
 There will be no house for you.
 There’s no vacation for you; no Elvis Cadillac for mommy.
 You get nothing because you said that.”

 Podcast host Brian Koppelman, sounding somewhat incredulous, asked, “Did you stick to that?”